tezc/sc/README.md

 ### Overview

-Common data structures and utilities for C. (C99)
+Common libraries and data structures for C. (C99)

 Each folder is stand-alone and contains a single .h .c pair.
 There is no build, copy .h .c files you want.